-A young boy, recently orphaned, is taken to England by his grandmother.
-At a hotel in which they are staying, a group of witches have gathered to prepare a plot to rid England of all children.Written by
+A recently orphaned young boy is taken to a seaside hotel in England by his grandmother, who is recuperating after an illness..
+Also staying at their hotel is a group of witches who have gathered to prepare a plot to rid England of all children.Written by

 When your father was a boy like you, and living with me here in Norway, I told him about witches too, so that he would always be aware.
 Now, the most important thing you should know about real witches is this - now listen very carefully!
 Real witches dress in ordinary clothes, and look very much like ordinary women.
 They live in ordinary houses, and they work in ordinary jobs.